goatcorp/dalamud-docs/docs/plugin-development/interaction/calling-game-code.md

 Next, the developer declares a nullable *instance* of that delegate, with its default value set to `null`.
 This instance is then marked with the `[Signature(string signature)]` attribute.
-This attribute is provided by Dalamud's `SignatureHelper` class and specifies the signature that identifies the function we're interested in.
+This attribute is provided by Dalamud's game interop systems and specifies the signature that identifies the function we're interested in.

-Then, the class's constructor has a call to `SignatureHelper#Initialise`.
+Then, the class's constructor has a call to `IGameInteropProvider#InitializeFromAttributes`.
 This method will scan the referenced object (in this case, `this`) and use reflection to find all class members with the `[Signature()]` tag.
 It will then automatically resolve the signature and inject the proper pointer into that variable.
 If a signature was unable to be resolved, the delegate instance will be set to `null` for handling by the developer.

 Lastly, the `IsQuestCompleted()` method is defined.
 This exists in "managed code" (so, in C#) and provides some ease of use around the raw method.
 For example, our method will throw an exception if the delegate is null and will convert